matogrosso555/words_py_wheel/README.md

 # words_py_wheel
 Part of PCAP Python Certification training by Linux Academy.
 Created an installable Python Package for others to use.

-Package name (first version): words-1.0.0-py3-none-any.whl Command to install it pip3.7 install --user words-1.0.0-py3-none-any.whl
+Package name (first version): words-1.0.0-py3-none-any.whl
+Command to install it:
+pip3.7 install --user words-1.0.0-py3-none-any.whl

 Python script using_packages.py is required:
 oscar@oscarHPdesktop:~/py_scripts$ python3.7 using_packages.py